JacobVanzella/AdventOfCode2021/README.md

 ## Day 5:
 ### Part 1 & 2
 Nothing fancy, just careful attention to direction.
 Only challenging part is keeping track of which way is up and down in part 2.

+## Day 6:
+### Part 1 & 2
+Again, nothing fancy.
+Create an array of integers 9 long and keep track of the number of fish where the index of the array is the fishes internal counter.
+There is a cute trick you could do with a rotating sentinel value, and it would be worth it if you had to keep track of many numbers, but with so few it's easier to just write a simple array shifting algorithm.
+For part 2 make sure to use `long long`.